Inflation Reduction Act may have little impact on inflation

 And the legislation also significantly expands a tax credit for homeowners who invest in energy-efficient equipment, from a one-time $500 credit to $1,200 that a homeowner could claim each year.
 Vincent Barnes, senior vice president for policy at the Alliance to Save Energy, said this would allow homeowners to make new energy-efficient investments over several years.

-But for all Americans, including those who aren't homeowners, the savings will likely be smaller.
+But for all Americans, including those who aren't homeowners, the impact will likely be limited.
 The Rhodium Group estimates that by 2030 the bill's provisions will save households an average of up to $112 a year as gas and electricity becomes cheaper as more Americans drive EVs and houses become more energy- efficient.